 - Since React uses virtual DOM, direct DOM manipulation is discouraged, and the drop event in React should be handled differently, especially when DOM needs to be updated.

-event is convenient in many ways.
-However, when implementing an action to drag a specific element and move it to another position—especially if you want consistent behavior across multiple devices—I found that using both drag
+When transferring data like files or text, using the drag event is convenient in many ways.
+However, when implementing an action to drag a specific element and move it to another position—especially if you want consistent behavior across multiple devices—I found that using both drag and touch events can make things significantly more complex and challenging to manage.
+This led me to explore simpler and more efficient methods to handle drag interactions across different devices.

-event is also a single-point event, but it shares many behavioral characteristics with touch events.
+So, I came up with a method that combines move events with touch events.
+Like the drag event, the move event is also a single-point event, but it shares many behavioral characteristics with touch events.
 By using these two events together, I could apply the same logic across different devices.

 Here’s a quick summary of the advantages of using these two events together: